PaulBarnesUK/comprensi-chrome-extension/README.md

 5. Click "Load unpacked" and select the unzipped folder
 6. The extension should now be installed and active

-Note: This is an early development version.
+Note: This is a development version, as an early user you will help shape what the final version looks like.
 The extension will soon be available on the Chrome Web Store.

-Feedback from early users is really needed!!
-Please report any issues through GitHub issues or reach out directly.

 ## Supported Languages